-(The ARINC 424 Standard prior to FEP Coding Rules)

-VNAV APPROACH CODING EXAMPLE

-This example shows a procedure published as Final Approach Fix (FAF) to a Missed Approach Point (MAP) beyond the Landing Threshold Point (LTP).
-The Final Approach Course (FAC) does not cross over the landing threshold.
-The landing alignment is straight-in.
-The MAP is located beyond the LTP and the FAC does not cross over the landing threshold, no VNAV data is provided.
-The missed approach path is not included in the graphic.
-It is included in the coding sequence example.
+Inserted Waypoint FEP – Differences from Coding Example B

+There is no FEP fix inserted as the VNAV anchor point and therefore no coded Vertical Angle on the Final Approach Coding.
 The officially published MAP is provided with the appropriate code in the last position of the Waypoint Description.
 The coded first leg of the missed approach path is the officially published missed approach path and is from the published missed approach point.
 It is a climb on the FAC to an altitude of airport elevation plus 400 feet, but never lower that the altitude coded in previous leg or as specified by source, followed by a direct to a fix at the FAF.

-Inserted Final End Point Fix coded as Missed Approach Point Coding:
+Updated coding table from Coding Example B table (orange highlights the differences):